psychemedia/sin-eater-resources/src/_second_controversy_pt_iii.md

 having seen now, for himself, what Addy has to say, he observes that

-> that gentleman's own communication to 'N. & Q.' induces me to ask him (1) if the term "sin-drinking" was employed by his informant ; (2) if his informant was a Churchman or a Dissenter; and (3) if he can see his way to publish the name of the locality where the "ritual" described to and by him is practised.
+> that gentleman's own communication to 'N. & Q.' induces me to ask him (1) if the term "sin-drinking" was employed by his informant; (2) if his informant was a Churchman or a Dissenter; and (3) if he can see his way to publish the name of the locality where the "ritual" described to and by him is practised.

 Mr Owen then stands up straight and congratulates himself for having helped move understanding about the sin-eater tradition along, such as in the case of the Market Drayton account, which Owen had previously suggested that *'the mysterious and “significant” remark of the Pembrokeshire minister was of no historical or scientific value whatever'*: